AngusWright/AstroStats/README.md

 - [Lecture 4c: Complex Modelling II and Machine Learning](https://github.com/AngusWright/AstroStats/blob/master/Md/IntroductionToStatistics_Section4c.md)

 ## View-on-GitHub PDF Notes
-For cases where the LaTeX has failed to show nicely on GitHub HTML, you may prefer to refer to the PDF versions of the Lectures:
+For cases where the LaTeX has failed to show nicely on GitHub markdown, you may prefer to refer to the PDF versions of the Lectures:

 - [Lecture 0: Course Outline and a Crash Course in R and Python](https://github.com/AngusWright/AstroStats/blob/master/PDF/IntroductionToStatistics_Section0.pdf)
 - [Lecture 1a: Data Description and Summarisation](https://github.com/AngusWright/AstroStats/blob/master/PDF/IntroductionToStatistics_Section1a.pdf)